 If rabbit ears are too plain Jane for you, dab some glitter on your lids and make it glam.
 Opt for large-chunk glitter like the Coloupop Get Lucky Glitter Gel Mini Kit ($12) for mega-shine.

 The Minimalistic Bunny

-This is a go-to when you need a costume in hurry.
-Just grab your black eyeliner, shadow and some stick-on jewels like the Wet n Wild Fantasy Makers Face Jewels ($3) and you're ready to party.
+This is a go-to when you need a costume in a hurry.
+Just grab your black eyeliner, shadow, and some stick-on jewels like the Urban Outfitters UO Easy Peasy Face Gems ($6) and you're ready to party.